sveetch/Optimus/docs/usage.rst

 To stop the watcher process, just use the common keyboard combo ``CTRL+C``.

-This useful in development, but note that the watcher is limited to watch only for templates and assets changes.
+This is useful in development, but note that the watcher is limited to watch only for templates and assets changes.

 Watch mode will not detect if :